subvertnormality/mosaic/README.md

 ## Typical workflow

 This section provides an overview of Mosaic's functionality and basic operations, outlining a typical workflow for song creation.
-Here, we present a broad perspective without delving into the operational specifics.
+Here, we present a broad perspective without going into the operational specifics.
 For more detailed information on navigating through the user interface, understanding precise functionalities, exploring options, and more, please refer to the [dig deeper](#dig-deeper) section.
 This should allow you to grasp the essential processes first, setting a solid foundation for more advanced exploration later.

 ### Getting around Mosaic